hallieeilerts/cacode-study-database-2000-2003/README.md

 # Study database

 ## Objective
-To generate a database for studies used as training data for CA-CODE (Child and Adolescent Causes of Death Estimation) models.
+To generate age-specific study databases for use as training data for CA-CODE (Child and Adolescent Causes of Death Estimation) model for 2000-2023.

 ## Folder structure